sunnythelucky/mole-game/README.md

 # mole-game
-mole game from the bootcamp at frontend masters
+mole game from the boot camp at frontend masters

 ## Instruction
 Feed the hungry mole and make them happy, please!